 Acelga is not only the Spanish term for chard, the nutritious and vitamin-rich vegetable, it is also the name of an equally energetic woodwind quintet.
 Founded in 2012 by the five young musicians Hanna Mangold (flute), Sebastian Poyault (oboe), Julius Kircher (clarinet), Amanda Kleinbart (horn) and Antonia Zimmermann (bassoon), the group quickly established itself as one of the leading quintets of the younger generation.
 In 2013, the Acelga Quintet was awarded a scholarship from the German Music Council at the German Music Competition in Stuttgart and was included in the Council’s 58th Young Artists concert series.
 In the following year, the quintet won third prize in the 2014 ARD Music Competition.
 The group performs regularly both in Germany and abroad, including at the Rheingau Musik Festival, Bachfest Leipzig, and Mecklenburg-Vorpommern Festspiele, and it has made numerous recordings for well-known broadcasting organisations.
 For its debut album Bohemia in collaboration with SWR and GENUIN classics, the quintet received a special prize from the Oscar and Vera Ritter Foundation.

-Critics have praised this exceptional ensemble’s unique combination of soloist bravura and chamber music sensitivity: »The musicians communicate between each other with technical brilliance, precision, freshness, passion and a rich palette of colours.« All five players are members of prestigious German orchestras and are also active as soloists.
+Critics have praised this exceptional ensemble’s unique combination of soloist bravura and chamber music sensitivity:»The musicians communicate between each other with technical brilliance, precision, freshness, passion and a rich palette of colours.« All five players are members of prestigious German orchestras or teach as university professors.
 In the quintet, they come together to form a homogeneous group characterised by subtlety of expression, refined ensemble playing, charismatic joy in performing and interpretive authenticity.

 studied with Eduard Brunner at the Saarland Music Conservatory.
 While still a student, he won First Prize in the woodwind division of the Walter Gieseking Competition and he was a member of the Junge Deutsche Philharmonie as well as a frequent guest at the International Music Festival in Kreuth.
 After completing his studies with a concert diploma, Kircher was accepted into the Orchestra Academy of the Bavarian Radio Symphony Orchestra.
 Since 2008, he has been Co-Principal Clarinet of the Deutsche Staatsphilharmonie Rheinland-Pfalz in Ludwigshafen.
 As Principal Clarinet, Kircher has performed with prominent orchestras such as the Frankfurt Radio Symphony Orchestra, the Deutsches Symphonie Orchester in Berlin, the Bavarian State Orchestra, the German Radio Philharmonic in Saarbrücken/Kaiserslautern and the Württemberg Chamber Orchestra in Heilbronn.